-His father was Vinzenzo Galilei, a musician and his mother was Guilia Ammannati.
+His father was Vinzenzo Galilei, a musician and his mother were Guilia Ammannati.
 Initially, Galileo was enrolled at the University of Pisa to become a physician.
 However, he was not able to finish his medical degree.
 Instead, he opted for mathematics and fine arts.

 Galileo Galilei, Italian Mathematician & Inventor